jvishnuvardhan/TFK_blog/docs/index.md

 ## Welcome to TFK blog

 My name is Vishnuvardhan Janapati.
-I have written couple of medium articles that I are listed below
+I have written couple of articles on Medium that are listed below

 [1.
 Beginner Level Introduction to Three Keras Model APIs](https://medium.com/analytics-vidhya/beginner-level-introduction-to-three-keras-model-apis-24a45f7af3c9)